daleao/sdv/AwesomeProfessions/README.md

 - _[Optional]_ Rebalanced Fish Ponds:
     - Fish Ponds preserve the quality of fish placed inside.
 The quality of newly spawned fish will be inerited from a randomly chosen parent.
 Fishing from a pond always removes the lowest-quality fish first.
     - The quality of produced roe/ink is based on the average quality of the fish inside the pond.
 Each fish in the pond has a chance to add one roe/ink to the produce stack.
 However, this chance depends on the value of the fish (higher value fish have **lower** production chance).
 This means that cheap fish will produce tons of cheap roe, while more expensive fish will produce less but more valuable roe.
-    - These features are intended to balance the new Aquarist profession.
+    - Features intended to balance the new Aquarist profession.

 Integration is provided for Automate and several popular mods.
 See the [compatibility](#compatibility) section for details.